 Studies have shown that other single-item measures might be just as good as the NPS method.
 In some cases, similar tools may actually produce better results.

-In general, statisticians agree that well-constructed multiple-item indicators are more reliable and tend to provide better external validity than single-question metrics.
+In general, research shows that well-constructed multiple-item indicators (where you average or sum multiple questions) are more statistically reliable and tend to predict other things more reliably than single-question metrics.
 There are many employee engagement indexes that do just that.

 Testing eNPS and engagement

-We’re always keen to test things out using our own data.
-So, we decided to test an eNPS-type score against a multi-item indicator—Culture Amp’s Engagement Index.
+We’re always keen to test things out using our own data and over the years we have tested an eNPS-type score against our multi-item indicators on a number of occasions.

-We conducted research with a customer where we had about 500 people use a 0-10 eNPS question as well as our standard 5-point question.
-The results were close to perfectly the same with a correlation of .91 and the 0-10 and 5-point eNPS scores were both around 37 (decimals apart at 36.6 and 36.7 in this case).
+In one example we conducted research with a customer who had around 500 people use a 0-10 eNPS question as well as our 5-point eNPS (recommend) question.
+The results were close to the same with a correlation of .91 and the 0-10 and 5-point eNPS scores both indicating a 37 NPS (decimals apart at 36.6 and 36.7 in this case).
 Here’s what the data looks like.

 If your organization is one of those that strictly adheres to the correlation, that’s great.
-If it’s one of the one that deviates, you’re probably going to want extra info to be sure you know what you’re dealing with.
 How would you know whether your company adheres?
 Put simply, the only way to know is to ask more employee engagement questions.

 What about those who use the single-question metric?

-The fact that eNPS seems okay most of the time does not mean that it is the ultimate question.
-It just shows that doing something about engagement is definitely worthwhile.
+The fact that eNPS can work does not mean that it is the ultimate question.
+It just shows that measuring, tracking and acting are a powerful combination.
 Of course, doing something is a great start.
 Doing it better is the way to amplify your positive outcomes.

 So, what engagement questions should you ask?

 The simplicity of a single-question metric certainly has its appeal.
 If you are limited to asking just one question, an eNPS score might be a great question to ask.
-However, for some purposes there are others questions that might be better.
+However, for some purposes, there are other questions that might be better.
 In most situations, asking more than one question will increase accuracy.

 Simplicity is great, but so is accurate and reliable information.
 While one question only takes a second, a couple of extra questions only takes a few more seconds.